-IPv6 requires that every link in the internet have an MTU of 576 octets or greater.
-On any link that cannot convey a 576-octet packet in one piece, link-specific fragmentation and reassembly must be provided at a layer below IPv6.
+IPv6 requires that every link in the internet have an MTU of 1280 octets or greater.
+On any link that cannot convey a 1280-octet packet in one piece, link-specific fragmentation and reassembly must be provided at a layer below IPv6.

-From each link to which a node is directly attached, the node must be able to accept packets as large as that link's MTU.
-Links that have a configurable MTU (for example, PPP links [RFC-1661]) must be configured to have an MTU of at least 576 octets; it is recommended that a larger MTU be configured, to accommodate possible encapsulations (i.e., tunneling) without incurring fragmentation.
+Links that have a configurable MTU (for example, PPP links [RFC-1661]) must be configured to have an MTU of at least 1280 octets; it is recommended that they be configured with an MTU of 1500 octets or greater, to accommodate possible encapsulations (i.e., tunneling) without incurring IPv6-layer fragmentation.